 Audio in Action: Sonos on Dissect.
 Dissect host Cole Cuchna breaks down classic LPs on his Spotify Original podcast, but for a Sonos sponsorship he broke down their speakers instead — with help from his daughter.

 Music has long occupied that space, and now podcasts are making their presence heard.
-Nearly a third of all podcasts currently in circulation launched in 2018.7 The same year, Spotify saw worldwide podcast consumption increase 240%.8 What’s more, we’re finding that podcast love doesn’t take away from music — it’s additive engagement.
+Nearly a third of all podcasts currently in circulation launched in 20187 and by March of this year, more than half of American adults had listened to an episode.8 What’s more, on Spotify we’re seeing that podcast consumption doesn’t take away from music — it’s additive engagement.
 People who add podcasts to their mix stream more than twice as much audio on a daily basis than those who listen to music alone.9

 Audio bends around our lives, but that doesn’t mean it’s background noise.
 Those screenless moments are frequently the most meaningful in our day.
 With music streaming and playlists in particular, we can match our every mood, mindset, and activity — our context — with exactly the right score.
 Cognitive neuroscientist Amy Belfi says, “We like filling our days with sound because it makes us feel something — usually ‘good,’ but we listen to stuff that makes us feel sad when we want that, or energetic, or calm.
 We know how to use music to shift our moods.
 That makes [our day to day] a more personal and curated experience.”